It is vital that you regularly remind all scheme members about the risk of pension scams.

 You should also:

-- send the ScamSmart leaflet (PDF, 122kb, 2 pages) to any member who requests a pension transfer: this can be a weblink rather than a hard copy
+- send the pension scams leaflet (PDF, 257kb, 2 pages) to any member who requests a pension transfer: this can be a weblink rather than a hard copy

 - highlight the risks of transferring and provide details of the ScamSmart website in any correspondence with a member